GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Related Work

-In order to predict multiple feasible future trajectories, deep generative models are applied.
-The most commonly adopted model designs are, \eg~Generative Adversarial Nets (GANs), Variational Auto-Encoder~\cite{kingma2014auto} as well as its extension Conditional-VAE (CVAE)~\cite{kingma2014semi}, and Normalizing Flows~\cite{rezende2015variational}.
-The representative trajectory prediction frameworks applying these designs are, \eg~Social-GAN~\cite{gupta2018social}, DESIRE~\cite{lee2017desire}, and Precog~\cite{rhinehart2019precog}, respectively.
-Due to the relatively easy training process and good performance, many recent works~\cite{cheng2021exploring,yuan2021agentformer,lee2022muse,chen2022scept} extend the CVAE-based design for multimodal trajectory prediction.
+Multimodal prediction refers to the task of predicting a set of feasible trajectories for each agent, accounting for their stochastic behavior, such as varying speeds and directions.
+Deep generative models are commonly used to address the multimodality problem, including Generative Adversarial Nets (GANs) \cite{goodfellow2014generative}, Variational Auto-Encoder (VAE) \cite{kingma2014auto} and its extension Conditional-VAE (CVAE) \cite{kingma2014semi}, and Normalizing Flows \cite{rezende2015variational}.
+Social GAN \cite{gupta2018social}, DESIRE \cite{lee2017desire}, and Precog \cite{rhinehart2019precog} are early representative trajectory prediction frameworks that apply these designs, respectively.
+Recent works such as \cite{cheng2021exploring,yuan2021agentformer,lee2022muse,chen2022scept} have extended the CVAE-based design for multimodal trajectory prediction due to its good performance.
 However, these sampling-based approaches do not provide a straightforward mechanism to estimate the likelihood of each prediction in the random sampling process.
-Hence, apart from deep generative models, MDNs are proposed to learn a mixture density function, such as Gaussian Mixture Model (GMM), for multimodal trajectory prediction~\cite{salzmann2020trajectron++,shi2020multimodal,varadarajan2022multipath++,deo2022multimodal}.
-Nevertheless, most benchmarks only provide a single ground truth trajectory for supervising the learning process.
-Those models often cannot learn the entire data distribution and generate diverse predictions, which is referred to as the so-called mode collapse problem~\cite{richardson2018gans}.
+In addition, with the success in computer vision domains, diffusion models \cite{ho2020denoising} have been adopted to learn road users' behavior and generate diverse multimodal trajectory predictions \cite{gu2022stochastic,mao2023leapfrog}.
+However, these models are often time consuming due to the chain of sampling process.

-The previously mentioned methods inspire the design of our model.
-GATraj adopts an encoder-decoder structure to encode the observed information, \ie~past trajectories and interactions, for predicting future trajectories.
-Spatial-temporal features are extracted by attention mechanisms, and a GCN models interactions among agents.
-Instead of using a GMM, a Laplacian mixture decoder to generate multiple diverse predictions for each agent is presented.
+Apart from deep generative models, MDNs are proposed to learn a mixture density function, such as Gaussian Mixture Model (GMM), for multimodal trajectory prediction \cite{salzmann2020trajectron++,shi2020multimodal,varadarajan2022multipath++,deo2022multimodal}.
+However, most benchmarks only provide a single ground truth trajectory, making it difficult for these models to learn the entire data distribution and generate diverse predictions.
+This issue, referred to as the mode collapse problem \cite{richardson2018gans}, has been a challenge for these methods.
+The winner-takes-all strategy is proposed to mitigate the mode-collapse problem \cite{makansi2019overcoming,zhou2022hivt,deo2022multimodal}, which only optimizes the loss function of the best predicted modality to facilitate the training process and encourage more diverse predictions.